5 Must-Follow Steps to Bounce Back From A Financial Emergency

 1. Lean On Your Emergency Fund when facing a financial emergency

 Your emergency fund is your first line of defense when the unexpected happens.
-If you don’t have an emergency fund, you should start setting aside money now, making sure you keep the funds liquid and use a bank (like Ally or Barclays Savings) that pays a decent interest rate and requires no minimum balance.
+If you don’t have an emergency fund, you should start setting aside money now, making sure you keep the funds liquid and use a bank (like Synchrony) that pays a decent interest rate and requires no minimum balance.

 Experts recommend having anywhere from $1,000 to 3-6 months of expenses lined up.
 How much you save depends on your situation, needs, and how much money you need to feel comfortable after an emergency.
 If you don’t have an emergency fund already, don’t let the suggested amount hold you back, rather start with whatever you’re able to and go from there.